-UIUC (UIC’s sister campus) has focused resources for graduate students:
+UIC’s sister campus in Champaign/Urbana has focused resources for graduate students.

-WHAT ELSE can you do with your Masters/PhD BESIDES Academia?
+Ever wondered WHAT ELSE you could do with your Masters/PhD BESIDES Academia?

 Versatile PhD is an online resource providing information and advice for both academic and non-academic track careers, specializing in non-traditional employment for individuals with advanced degrees.
 Use this site to network, participate in panel discussions, and receive mentorship from other PhDs with established and varied non-academic careers: grad.uic.edu/cms/?pid=1001025 (please note: you must access this resource through the UIC Graduate College website to register and gain full access to the site).